hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/raja-yoga/023_raja-yoga_in_brief.md

 Pranayama is the best which begins with thirty-six seconds.
 In the lowest kind of Pranayama there is perspiration, in the medium kind, quivering of the body, and in the highest Pranayama levitation of the body and influx of great bliss.
-There is a Mantra called the Gâyatri.
+There is a Mantra called the Gāyatri.
 It is a very holy verse of the Vedas.
 "We meditate on the glory of that Being who has produced this universe; may He enlighten our minds."
 Om is joined to it at the beginning and the end.
 In one Pranayama repeat three